liamzdenek/stitch-fix-application/memory-bank/progress.md

 - Created an AI-powered email generation system
 - Built a responsive frontend dashboard
 - Developed a RESTful API for data management
+- Successfully built all packages and verified output binaries

 ### Documentation